 Must See Guide To New Orleans – The Outlet Collection at Riverwalk

 If you’re the type of tourist who likes to shop when she travels, this mall is for you!
 (I, personally, did more shopping than I should have!)
 Situated on the Mississippi River, this marketplace underwent a full renovation in 2014.
 It was once the site of the Louisiana World’s Fair and has since become the nation’s first downtown outlet center.
 It’s got an extensive food court, with several of the restaurants even serving alcohol, and more than 70 stores.
 The mall has outdoor seating where you can kick back and watch cruise ships and barges pass by.

 The Omni, Hilton, and Loews hotels are within walking distance, as is the Audubon Aquarium of the Americas, a kid-friendly museum with tons of exhibits and a butterfly garden.

-Must See Guide To New Orleans – Cafe Du Monde – This is a must-stop spot on your New Orleans tour if you’re a coffee or pastry lover!
+Must See Guide To New Orleans – Cafe Du Monde – If you only have 72 hours In New Orleans this is a must-stop spot if you’re a coffee or pastry lover!
 Did you know that coffee first came to North America by way of New Orleans back in the 1700’s?
 The French brought coffee with them as they began to settle new colonies along the Mississippi (and millions of Americans are glad they did!).
 Cafe Du Monde was established in 1862 and is open 24 hours a day, seven days a week.
 It only closes on Christmas Day and in the case of the occasional hurricane.